MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 8. Review and create the configuration policy.

-### For unenrolled devices (MAM)
+### Configure network protection using MAM

-Follow the below steps for setting up MAM config for unenrolled devices for Network protection (Authenticator device registration is required for MAM configuration) in iOS devices.
+Use the following procedure to set up MAM config for unenrolled devices for network protection (Authenticator device registration is required for MAM configuration) in iOS devices.

 1. In the Microsoft Intune admin center, navigate to **Apps** \> **App configuration policies** \> **Add** \> **Managed apps** \> **Create a new App configuration policy**.